BMT 94 to BMT 127, Early Exit

 Day 8, Mar 9, PT 106.4

 Much easier day as the trail was actually very nice, packed earth and not a lot of rocks.
-Course they were the usual steep climbs but they’re short.
-I had a short phone call with Roberta at my first break at about 5 miles.
+Of course there were the usual steep climbs but they are short.
+I had a phone call with Roberta at my first break at about 5 miles.
 She said martini night went well, and she sounded upbeat.

 Nicer trail today!